Patrick Cruz: Corinthians

-T-Team
+T-Team F.C.

 On 16 January 2016, Cruz signed a contract with Malaysia Super League club T-Team after association of Indonesia football been suspended that year.

-Sài Gòn
+Saigon FC

-On 10 January 2017, Vietnamese club Sài Gòn announced the signing of Cruz for the 2017 V.League 1 season.
-Cruz made his debut for Sài Gòn in a 2–1 win over SHB Đà Nẵng on 14 January 2017 and scored one goal in that match.
+On 10 January 2017, Vietnamese club Saigon announced the signing of Cruz for the 2017 V.League 1 season.
+Cruz made his debut for Sài Gòn in a 2–1 win over SHB Da Nang on 14 January 2017 and scored one goal in that match.

-Pahang
+Pahang FA

 On 23 February 2018, Cruz signed with Malaysia Super League side Pahang.
 One day later, he made his debut for Pahang and scored one goal in a 3–1 win over Selangor at KLFA Stadium.

-Cruz start his campaign with flying colours by scoring a hat trick in the second leg FA cup match at Larkin Stadium which saw Pahang eliminated JDT 3-0 on aggregate.
+Cruz start his campaign with flying colours by scoring a hat trick in the second leg FA cup match at Larkin Stadium which saw Pahang eliminated JDT 3–0 on aggregate.

-28 April 2018, in league fixture he did scored a goal to helped Pahang win over Malacca 2-0.
+On 28 April 2018, in league fixture he scored a goal to helped Pahang win over Malacca 2–0.